lrassaby/lrassaby.github.io/_posts/2018-07-22-liston-pipeline.md

 The steps in LFAnalyze's pipeline are:
 1. Image normalization – converts the images into a standard format
 2. Precompute 2D to 3D transforms – CPU processing on up to 100 machines
-3. Calibration – Calibrating the algorithm based on optical parameters (One machine)
+3. Calibration – Calibrating the algorithm based on optical parameters, which runs on one machine
 4. Converting 2D images to 3D images – GPU machine learning processing on up to 300 machines

-Weill-Cornell's [Liston Lab][liston-lab] asked me to modernize LFAnalyze, with the goals of improving stability, speed, and cost.
+Weill-Cornell's [Liston Lab][liston-lab] asked me to help modernize LFAnalyze, with the goals of improving stability, speed, and cost.
 I started the project by learning about light field microscopy and the codebase.

 ## Background